An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Correctness Against Malicious Users

-While the privacy guarantees of Section~\ref{sec:privacy} hold no matter what the malicious users do, the utility guarantees of \gopa discussed in Section~\ref{sec:gopa} are not valid if malicious users tamper with the protocol.
+While the privacy guarantees of Section~\ref{sec:privacy} hold regardless of the behavior of the (bounded number of) malicious users, the utility guarantees discussed in Section~\ref{sec:gopa} are not valid if malicious users tamper with the protocol.
 In this section, we add to our protocol the capability of being audited to ensure the correctness of the computations while preserving privacy guarantees.
-While it is impossible to force a user to give the ``right'' input to the algorithm, this also holds in the centralized setting.
-Our goal is thus to guarantee that given the input vector $X$, \gopa will either generate a truthfully computed output $\hat{X}^{avg}$ or identify malicious behavior.
-Concretely, users will be able to prove the following properties:

-We also explain how to verify consistency over multiple runs of \gopa on the same/related data.
+In particular, while Section~\ref{sec:privacy} guarantees privacy and prevents inference attacks where attackers infer sensitive information illegally, tampering with the protocol can be part of poisoning attacks which aim to change the result of the computation.
+We argue that we can detect all attacks to poison the output which can also be detected in the centralized setting.
+As we will explain we don't assume prior knowledge about data distributions or patterns, and in such conditions neither in the centralized setting nor in our setting one can detect behavior which could be legal but may be unlikely.

+We present here the main ideas.
+In \ref{app:crypto} and \ref{app:supplementary}, we review some cryptographic background required to understand and verify the details of our construction.\\

+\emph{Objective.} Our goal is to (i) verify that all calculations are performed correctly even though they are encrypted, and (ii) identify any malicious behavior.
+As a result, we guarantee that given the input vector $X$ a truthfully computed $\hat{X}^{avg}$ is generated which excludes any faulty contributions.